 "Simple Gifts" has become one of the most popular American religious folk songs.
 The song has been widely performed in schools, colleges, churches, folk clubs, concert halls and elsewhere all across the USA and in other countries as well.

 Yet, the background on the song and its composer remain a mystery to most people.

 It is incorrect to call it a "Traditional Shaker hymn."
 It was written as what the Shakers called a "Quick Dance" and meant to be sung and danced at a lively tempo in their worship service.
 The Shaker church leader who wrote both the words and the tune was Elder Joseph Brackett Jr. [shown at left].
 He composed his song in 1848.
 It is not accurate to use the title of "The Gift to be Simple."
 The Shakers did not use that title when the song was first copied down during the 19th century.

 He wrote the first article about the "Simple Gifts" song in 1980.
-That article along with his interview with composer, Aaron Copland, was published under this title:
+That article along with his interview with the composer, Aaron Copland, was published under this title:

 The Story of 'Simple Gifts': Shaker simplicity in song (1987)

 He has discussed and performed "Simple Gifts" in lectures and workshops about Shaker music.

-Now, he has written a book from his many years of research on "Simple Gifts" and its rise in popularity during the 20th and 21st centuries, including being sung at three U.S. Presidential Inaugurations in Washington.
+Now, he has written a book from his many years of research on "Simple Gifts" and its rise in popularity during the 20th and 21st centuries, including being sung in arrangements at three U.S. Presidential Inaugurations in Washington.
 D.C.

 Mr. Hall has uncovered additional Shaker music manuscript sources missing from other books.
 He has provided a detailed chronology of how this Shaker song evolved.

-The complete book is included on a multimedia computer disc titled:
+The complete book is included on a multimedia CD-ROM titled:

 Great American Folk Song